Sandalorian/vagrant_machines/ActiveDirectory/Windows-2016-std/README.md

-HOSTNAME | "dc01" | Hostname applied to the VM, vagrant, and the OS SSH_FORWARD_PORT | "52225" | SSH port to avoid any conflicts with multiple VM's setup on the same host DOMAIN | "example.com" | AD Domain that will be created PRIVATE_NETWORK_IP | "192.168.100.25" | Static IP address assigned to private network PUBLIC_NIC | "Intel(R) Wireless-AC 9560 160MHz" | Name of the interface that vagrant NAT should be bound to
+HOSTNAME | "dc01" | Hostname applied to the VM, vagrant, and the OS SSH_FORWARD_PORT | "52225" | SSH port to avoid any conflicts with multiple VM's setup on the same host DOMAIN | "example.com" | AD Domain that will be created CREATE_KEY_TAB | true | Enables or disables keytab creation ACS_HOSTNAME | acs1 | The hostname of the server that a keytab is being created for PRIVATE_NETWORK_IP | "192.168.100.25" | Static IP address assigned to private network PUBLIC_NIC | "Intel(R) Wireless-AC 9560 160MHz" | Name of the interface that vagrant NAT should be bound to